St Cadog in Brittany

 tide having an opposite effect.
 We are told that this “miracle”

-became known throughout the country and “all the inhabitants
+became known throughout Brittany and “all the inhabitants

-of the province gave praise and honour to God, and Saint Cadoc”.
+of the land gave praise and honour to God, and Saint Cadoc”.

-There are no remains left on this island he called
+There are no ancient remains left on this island

-Brittany you should pay a visit; you may well find yourselves
+pay a visit to Morbihan.
+You may well find yourselves walking

 © Rhobert ap Steffan

-loan of his copy of the “Lives of the Cambro British Saints”
+for the loan of his copy of the “Lives of the Cambro British